 It may not have the profile of the big-name antivirus competition, but VIPRE's security expertise stretches way back to its anti-spyware beginnings as Sunbelt Software in 1994.

-The firm's current range begins with VIPRE Antivirus Plus for Windows and Mac, which, despite the name, is essentially just an antivirus.
+The firm's current range begins with VIPRE Antivirus Plus for Windows, which, despite the 'Plus' of the name, is essentially just an antivirus.

 VIPRE Advanced Security adds a firewall, spam filter and automated updates for browsers and other apps.

 VIPRE Ultimate Security, the high-end suite, goes further with a VPN.
 Not the cut-down data-limited version you'll see with competitors like Bitdefender – this VPN offers unlimited usage.
 And it also throws in webcam and microphone protection, anti-tracking and document auditing, while a dark web scanner monitors the internet and raises an alert if your details appear in a data breach.

 Decent introductory discounts make for appealing headline prices, but the renewal fees look reasonable too.
 VIPRE Antivirus Plus is $10 for a 1-device, 1-year license, for instance, $35 on renewal; Bitdefender Antivirus Plus is more powerful but also fractionally more expensive at $15 initially, $40 on renewal.